MADS-NET/rpio_plugin/README.md

 # rpio plugin for MADS

-This is a pair of plugins provinding interfaces to Raspberry Pi GPIO pins using the libgpiod2 library.
+This is a pair of plugins provinding interfaces to Raspberry Pi GPIO pins using the libgpiod library.
 The plugin `rpio_out` allows setting GPIO pin values, while `rpio_in` allows reading GPIO pin values.

-*Required MADS version: 1.3.3.*
+*Required MADS version: 1.3.x.*

+## Dependencies

+- libgpiod, version 1.6.x, install with `sudo apt install libgpiod-dev`

 ## Supported platforms